bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 * Compile ADF graphs.
 * Explore Vitis Analyzer for viewing the compilation and simulation summary reports.
 * Create a configuration file that describes system connections and use it during the link stage.
-* Create a software application that runs Linux.
 * Package the design to run on software emulation, hardware emulation, and an easy-to-boot SD card image to run on hardware.
 * Become familiar with the new Vitis unified IDE

-This tutorial contains two flows that you can work through: the Vitis classic command line flow incorporating the aiecompiler, aiesimulator, and v++ command, and the new Vitis unified IDE flow which demonstrates the use of the new tool available in the 2024.1 release as described in the *Vitis Unified IDE and Common Command-Line Reference Guide* ([UG1393](https://docs.amd.com/r/en-US/ug1393-vitis-application-acceleration/Using-the-Vitis-Unified-IDE)).
+This tutorial contains two flows that you can work through: the Vitis classic command line flow incorporating the aiecompiler, aiesimulator, and v++ command, and the new Vitis unified IDE flow which demonstrates the use of the new tool available in the 2024.2 release as described in the *Vitis Unified IDE and Common Command-Line Reference Guide* ([UG1393](https://docs.amd.com/r/en-US/ug1393-vitis-application-acceleration/Using-the-Vitis-Unified-IDE)).
 The classic command-line flow is documented in the following text.
 The new Vitis unified IDE flow can be found [here](./unified-ide.md).

 ## Tutorial Overview

-**Section 1**: Compile AI Engine code using the AI Engine compiler for `x86simulator`, viewing compilation results in Vitis Analyzer.

-**Section 2**: Simulate the AI Engine graph using the `x86simulator`.

-**Section 3**: Run software emulation using QEMU and x86 process.

-**Section 4**: Compile AI Engine code for `aiesimulator`, viewing compilation results in Vitis Analyzer.
+**Section 1**: Compile AI Engine code for `aiesimulator`, viewing compilation results in Vitis Analyzer.

-**Section 5**: Simulate the AI Engine graph using the `aiesimulator` and viewing trace and profile results in Vitis Analyzer.
+**Section 2**: Simulate the AI Engine graph using the `aiesimulator` and viewing trace and profile results in Vitis Analyzer.

-**Section 6**: Run the hardware emulation, and view run summary in Vitis Analyzer.
+**Section 3**: Run the hardware emulation, and view run summary in Vitis Analyzer.

-**Section 7**: Run on hardware.
+**Section 4**: Run on hardware.

 The design that will be used is shown in the following figure.